-Concerns should be raised with either the class teacher, year head / subject head or Headteacher.
+Concerns at any NCL school should be raised with either the class teacher, year head / subject head or Headteacher.
 Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.
+Neither governors nor trustees have the power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.

-At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the appropriate person investigating the complaint will provide an informal written response within ten school days of the date of receipt of the complaint.